 And then roll away from you once more, until the roll is sealed.
 If the wrappers are moist, like they should be, it will stay sealed.

 I deep fry in a wok, ’cause I like how I can still get a few inches of oil in a big pot without using a gallon.
 Oh, and a word to the wise about frying — moisture makes hot oil splatter.
-Even if you think they’re dry on the outside, blot the rolls dry with a clean paper towel before frying them.
-You’ll thank me later.
+Even if you think they’re dry on the outside, blot the rolls dry with a clean paper towel before frying.

-- Arrange the first wonton wrapper square with a corner facing you (see photo).
-Place a bit of filling (in the proportion shown in the photo) about 1 inch from the corner of the wrapper.
-Fold over the corner and roll one turn away from yourself (see photo), making sure to roll as tightly as possible and to prevent any trapped air bubbles.
-Fold in the sides securely (see photo), and continue to roll until the eggroll is completely sealed (see photo).
+Arrange the first wonton wrapper square with a corner facing you.
+Place about 2 tablespoons of filling about 1 inch from the corner of the wrapper.
+Fold over the corner and roll one turn away from yourself, making sure to roll as tightly as possible and to prevent any trapped air bubbles.
+Fold in the sides securely, and continue to roll until the egg roll is completely sealed.
 Repeat with the remaining wrappers and filling.